derniercri/snatch/README.md

     snatch [FLAGS] [OPTIONS] <url>

 FLAGS:
-    -d, --debug      Active the debug mode
+    -d, --debug      Activate the debug mode
         --force      Assume Yes to all queries and do not prompt -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-    -f, --file <file>          The local file to save the remote content file -t, --threads <threads>    Threads which can use to download
+    -f, --file <file>          The local file to save the remote content file -t, --threads <threads>    Threads which can be used to download

 ARGS:
     <url>